We’re awarding a total

 Vote now and help your favorite community or school garden project earn one of our grants.

 Grant recipients will be announced on or about May 5th

 And the grant recipients are...

 At Seeds of Change®, we’re committed to helping you create a healthier, more sustainable

 The votes are in!
-Check back on May 5th to see if your favorite community or school garden will be receiving a Seeds of Change® grant.
+Check back in May to see if your favorite community or school garden will be receiving a Seeds of Change® grant.
 In the meantime, we invite you to see this year's Top 50 grant applicants, as decided by your votes.

 We are proud to announce this year’s Seeds of Change® grant recipients.
 These gardens reflect the passion and dedication of the people who nurtured them—and are helping their communities by providing healthy, sustainably grown food.